deltalord/studies/README.md

 # studies
-All my ThinkorSwim studies &amp; scanners all in one place.
+All my ThinkorSwim studies &amp; scanners in one place.